-The mission of the CSUN Chapter of the National Student Speech-Language Hearing Association (NSSLHA) is (a) to unite students in the Department of Communication Disorders and Sciences with those with similar interests enrolled in other departments on the CSUN campus, (b) to provide relevant information to students concerning their academic tenure at California State University at Northridge, (c) to inform members of contemporary affairs, both local and national, that concern the professional fields of Speech-Language Pathology and Audiology, and (d) to facilitate the transition from undergraduate studies to graduate studies, and then from graduate studies to entry into the profession.
+The mission of the CSUN Chapter of the NSSLHA is (a) to unite students in the Department of Communication Disorders and Sciences with those with similar interests enrolled in other departments on the CSUN campus, (b) to provide relevant information to students concerning their academic tenure at California State University, Northridge, (c) to inform members of contemporary affairs, both local and national, that concern the professional fields of Speech-Language Pathology and Audiology, and (d) to facilitate the transition from undergraduate studies to graduate studies, and then from graduate studies to entry into the profession.

-The department is housed within Monterey Hall, located on the south-eastern corner of the campus.
+The department is housed within Monterey Hall, which is located on the southeastern corner of the campus.
 The building is home to the department’s CSUN Language, Speech and Hearing Center (LSHC) with convenient client access to parking on Zelzah Avenue and in a parking lot adjacent to Monterey Hall.
-The department’s clinical facilities include extensive diagnostic and treatment resources for persons with a wide variety of speech, language, hearing, voice, swallowing and balance disorders, as well as space for teaching and research laboratories in anatomy/physiology, hearing/speech science, phonological disorders, language development and disorders, neurogenic disorders of communication, auditory electrophysiology and a hearing aid dispensary.
+The department’s clinical facilities include extensive diagnostic and treatment resources for persons with a wide variety of speech, language, hearing, voice, swallowing and balance disorders, as well as space for teaching and research laboratories in anatomy/physiology, hearing/speech science, phonological disorders, language development and disorders, neurogenic disorders of communication, and auditory electrophysiology.
+The facility also includes a hearing aid dispensary.
 The Language, Speech and Hearing Center jointly operates a vestibular and balance disorders laboratory with the Department of Physical Therapy.
 The building also contains a studio space for media production.
 Students have wireless access to the Internet for personal laptop computers, tablets and mobile devices throughout the building, including the department’s student library.
 The building houses all of the department’s academic offices for faculty and staff, as well as the business office, records room and materials preparation room of the CSUN Language, Speech and Hearing Center.

 Distance Learning Program